 Records must be made of discussions, decisions and actions taken at all stages of the procedure, clearly indicating who was present.

-Records will be kept securely in a confidential place in the GRASAC office.
+Records will be kept securely in a confidential folder electronically in the GRASAC office.

 - Contact Details in relation to concerns for a child or young person: